 Methods for spotting email phishing scams are going to continue to evolve.
 These are just a few tips to start being a little more vigilant when you’re combing through your emails.
 Our goal here is to make sure that everyone’s private information stays just that, private.
 We want to educate our community to make sure no one falls prey to those pesky email scammers.
 Stay tuned for more articles this summer on protecting your personal information online as well as a brand-new seminar on this very subject.
 Just like we want you to be educated and safe online, we want you to be secure in your financial future.

-We offer a complimentary retirement plan review, where a Barber Financial Group advisor will sit down with you and review your current retirement plan giving you an idea of where you stand today and where you could be in the future.
-If that sounds like something you would like to try, give us a call at 913-393-1000 or fill out the form below and an advisor will be in contact with you.
+We offer a complimentary retirement plan review, where a Modern Wealth Management advisor will sit down with you and review your current retirement plan giving you an idea of where you stand today and where you could be in the future.
+If that sounds like something you would like to try, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.